Sunman (video game): Gameplay

-The gameplay is very similar to Sunsoft's Batman games, Batman and Batman: Return of the Joker, in that the character can run, jump, punch, and duck, although in this game the player can also fly simply by pushing up.
-There are also some side scrolling flying levels where you can shoot laser/heat vision from your eyes.
+The gameplay is similar to Sunsoft's Batman games, Batman: The Video Game and Batman: Return of the Joker, in that the character can run, jump, punch, and duck, although in this game the player can also fly simply by pushing up.
+There are also some side scrolling flying levels where the player can shoot laser/heat vision from Sunman's eyes.
 The game is divided into five stages, each made up of one to four areas, with a boss at the end of each stage.

 History

 The game features a superhero, named Sunman.
-He is very reminiscent of Superman with his cape, and flying abilities - furthermore, the game's title screen is similar to the Superman logo.
+He is reminiscent of Superman with his cape, and flying abilities - furthermore, the game's title screen is similar to the Superman logo.
 Sunsoft's involvement with other DC Comics character licenses lead some to speculate that Sunman was intended to be a Superman game, but DC for whatever reason decided not to go along and the game had some changes made to lose the likeness.
 In an interview with planner/director Kenji Eno, it was confirmed that this was originally intended to be a Superman game.

 The game was obtained by The Lost Levels, a website that specializes in unreleased and prototype video games, from a European collector without any information on what it was.
 It was to much surprise that the game could be functionally played through from start to finish.
 The game was made available for play as a ROM for use with an NES emulator.
 The early, rough prototype of the ROM was also made for release on The Lost Levels, and it indeed had sprites of Superman as the original sprites for the main character, and the background music played in-game replaced with John Williams's Superman Theme.
-Another unreleased Sunsoft cart in the US can be made to confirm that this was indeed Superman originally, as the levels are identical to Sunman, however they are in a less finished form, and the player is able to skip levels by pausing and pressing the select button.
+Another unreleased Sunsoft cart in the US can be made to confirm that this was indeed Superman originally, as the levels are identical to Sunman, but they are in a less finished form, and the player is able to skip levels by pausing and pressing the select button.

-On February 19, 2014, a ROM hack was released by a user with the pseudonym Pacnsacdave of a full Sunman to Superman NES conversion.
+In February 2014, a ROM hack was released by a user with the pseudonym Pacnsacdave of a full Sunman to Superman NES conversion.
 The hack changes the title screen, cutscenes, and sprites to those of the actual Superman prototype ROM.
-It is unlicensed by Nintendo despite being marked as "Licensed by Nintendo" on the title screen.